Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Learn how digital circuits encode information using voltage levels to represent binary values.
+• Explain how digital circuits encode information using voltage levels to represent binary values.

-• Understand the concept of digital abstraction for transforming continuous analog signals into discrete digital values.
+• Explain the concept of digital abstraction for transforming continuous analog signals into discrete digital values.

-• Comprehend the role of MOSFETs in generating voltage levels for digital bits.
+• Identify the role of MOSFETs in generating voltage levels for digital bits.

 • Discuss the advantages of using semiconductors for digital encoding and the challenges posed by external disturbances.